berlioz-the/berlioz/docs/cli.md

 Those are the clusters published using [push](#push) command.
 Please note that the output of this command does not display clusters that are currently deployed.
 Refer to [deployment cluster list](#deployment-cluster-list) for see deployed clusters.

+## deploy

+Deploys applications to the cloud.

+This command combines 'berlioz push' and 'berlioz run' commands into one.

 ## deployment cluster definitions